High availability concepts in Azure Database for PostgreSQL - Flexible Server

 Same-zone high availability

 This model of high availability deployment enables Flexible server to be highly available within the same availability zone.
 This is supported in all regions, including regions that don't support availability zones.
 You can choose the region and the availability zone to deploy your primary database server.
-A standby replica server is automatically provisioned and managed in the same availability zone in the same region with similar compute, storage, and network configuration as the primary server.
-Data files and transaction log files (write-ahead logs a.k.a WAL) are stored on locally redundant storage, which automatically stores as three data copies each for primary and standby.
+A standby server is automatically provisioned and managed in the same availability zone in the same region with similar compute, storage, and network configuration as the primary server.
+Data files and transaction log files (write-ahead logs a.k.a WAL) are stored on locally redundant storage, which automatically stores as three synchronous data copies each for primary and standby.
 This provides physical isolation of the entire stack between primary and standby servers within the same availability zone.

 Automatic backups are performed periodically from the primary database server, while the transaction logs are continuously archived to the backup storage from the standby replica.
 If the region supports availability zones, then backup data is stored on zone-redundant storage (ZRS).
 In regions that doesn't support availability zones, backup data is stored on local redundant storage (LRS).